dogtagpki/pki/docs/manuals/man8/pki-server-upgrade.8.md

 ### Interactive mode

-By default, **pki-server-upgrade** will run interactively to upgrade all server instances and subsystems on the machine.
+By default, **pki-server upgrade** will run interactively to upgrade all server instances and subsystems on the machine.
 It will ask for a confirmation before executing each scriptlet.

 ```
-$ pki-server-upgrade
+$ pki-server upgrade
 ```

 If there is an error, it will stop and show the error.